OrPerDev/IOT_SMART_HOME/README.md

 ## Hardware:
 ⚙️ **Raspberry Pi Pico**: The main microcontroller and foundation for the IoT project.

+⚙️ **Male Header Set for Raspberry Pi Pico**: Those male header pins are used to connect the Pico to other modules.

 📡 **Blues Notecard (Cellular)**: The Notecard is a small, low-power cellular IoT card that adds wireless connectivity to the Raspberry Pi Pico.
   - The Notecard has a SIM embedded in it and is used to send and receive data from the cloud.
   - This Notecard is also Geo-aware, meaning it can be used to get the device's location.